RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 Given there is a car with an ignition
 When I insert a key
 And turn the key
-Then car's engine will start
+Then the car's engine will start
 ```

 Similarly with code you will write a unit test that checks when you pass an expected argument into a method that you are returned the value you expect.
 You write and carry out these tests to prove your application or car works.

 While 'test to work' is important and you should always write tests that prove your code works you must also 'test to break'.
 This is where you ask difficult and unexpected questions of your code and application.
 This is important because you can achieve 100% code coverage and very high path coverage by just writing 'test to work' tests.
-However 'test to work' does not guarantee your code works under all conditions.
+However 'test to work' does not guarantee your code will work under all conditions.

 To return to our car example, a 'test to break' test may read as follows.
 Insert a screwdriver into the ignition, twist it and wiggle it, the engine must not start.
 Another set of tests to break may ask what happens if I drive the car into a wall at 20mph, 40mph, 60mph and 80mph.